 In a way, appointments are just reservations.
 It may seem a little odd, but try using a Reserve card to visually boost your appointment url.
 Similarly, let’s say you’re going to be at a local event doing free biometric screenings or something similar.
 Why not use this card to let people “claim” a slot?
 You could simply create a landing page with a contact form to collect their information and have that on hand at the event to keep track of who’s coming and when.
 You can specify dates and times for the event so the card will show the dates and times and automatically expire when the event ends.

-This would also be a great option for an event promotion.
+This would also be a great option for event promotion.
 Similarly, if your office publishes an email newsletter, this is a perfect place to promote it.
 Reference a compelling statistic or quote from a recent blog post and offer searchers an opportunity to keep up with similar content in your monthly newsletter.

-For some offices this is going to be the hard one, but for others, like dentists or chiropractors with actual products or cosmetic services, it could be a boon for sales.
+For some offices, this is going to be the hard one, but for others, like dentists or chiropractors with actual products or cosmetic services, it could be a boon for sales.
 A chiropractor looking to expand their client base could easily create a buy card offering a special on chiropractic adjustments, which would almost certainly attract the attention of searchers looking for a chiropractor online.
-Similarly a dermatologist offering skin care products and treatments could create a buy card for one or more of these.
+Similarly, a dermatologist offering skin care products and treatments could create a buy card for one or more of these.

 Another great button for general offers—from products and services to downloadable checklists and more—“Get offer” has a ton of potential uses.
-For example, an orthotist or prosthetist could put together a checklist of signs that it’s time to replace a orthosis/prosthesis and offer this as a free download.
+For example, an orthotist or prosthetist could put together a checklist of signs that it’s time to replace an orthosis/prosthesis and offer this as a free download.
 Promoting the checklist in search with a Get offer card would be compelling to people who might be looking for a new orthotist or prosthetist.

 In short, no matter how you use the posts, they are a great way to stand out from the crowd.
-The image helps draw the eye and short, compelling text with the button will attract searchers who might otherwise have scrolled past or clicked an ad.
+The image helps draw the eye, and short, compelling text with the button will attract searchers who might otherwise have scrolled past or clicked an ad.
 Posts may take longer to setup and require more effort to maintain, but they are a unique offering from Google that can go a long way toward promoting your practice via search.